-Runner’s knee is the common term used to describe any one of several conditions that cause pain around the kneecap (patella).
+Runner’s knee is the common term used to describe any one of several conditions that cause pain around the kneecap or patella.
 These conditions include: anterior knee pain syndrome, patellofemoral malalignment, chondromalacia patella, and iliotibial band syndrome.

 As the name suggests, running is a common cause of runner’s knee, but any activity that repeatedly stresses the knee joint can cause the disorder, including walking, skiing, biking, jumping, cycling, and playing soccer.

-According to the Harvard Medical School, runner’s knee is more common in women than in men, particularly in women of middle age (Harvard).
+According to the Harvard Medical School, runner’s knee is more common in women than in men, particularly in women of middle age.
 Overweight individuals are especially prone to the disorder.

 The pain of runner’s knee may be caused by irritation of the soft tissues or lining of the knee, worn or torn cartilage, or strained tendons.
 Any of the following can also contribute to runner’s knee:

 - trauma to the kneecap

 - misalignment of the kneecap